rikkimax/twp-d/manuscript/content/paradigms.md

 }
 ```

-This is the most simplist to understand and write of all the versions shown.
+This is the most simplest to understand and write of all the versions shown.
 But it is also fairly simple example being used.

 {pagebreak}